 - Appeals to the Civilian Board of Contract Appeals CBCA, ASBCA, US Court of Appeals Federal Circuit, or Court of Federal Claims

-To speak with a federal contract attorney for the next steps, call for a Free Initial Consultation.
+To speak with a federal contract disputes attorney for the next steps, call for a Free Initial Consultation.
 1-866-601-5518.

 Avoid costly legal mistakes during dispute resolution: Watson & Associates’ federal government contract law attorneys assist small and large business leaders in preparing government contract claims that are focused on avoiding costly mistakes and maximizing payment.
 We frequently help contractors to adequately prepare their claims applications and make sure that supporting documentation and explanations are included.
-When uncertain about whether to appeal, our law office helps with the Contract Disputes Act deemed denial if the contracting officer does not respond.
+When uncertain about whether to appeal, our law office helps with the Contract Dispute Act deemed denial if the contracting officer does not respond.

 Over 30 years in federal government procurement: Given our decades of experience working for federal procurement contracting agencies, Contract Disputes Act lawyers at our law firm understand the legal issues and mistakes that government contractors make.
 Given our previous experience working on the government’s side, we are simply in a better position to advocate on your behalf.
 Read our Successful Outcomes to see what we mean.